composite

 Related Information Links

-Access the article Caldwell and Christie Manors aka the seigneuries of Foucault and Noyan.: Where is Noyan and why is it aka Christie Manor?
+Caldwell and Christie Manors aka the seigneuries of Foucault and Noyan: Where is Noyan and why is it aka Christie Manor?
 A brief description of the seigneurial system of land distribution used by the French regime and how it impacted on settlers after the British conquest in 1763.

 The Bullock Crest Shown On This Site